Dar reviews preparations for upcoming international commitments

 The upcoming World Bank/ IMF annual meetings that are due in early October 2016 in Washington D.C were also discussed.

-The meeting was attended by senior officials of the Finance Division and Economic Affairs Division.
+The meeting was attended by senior officials of the Finance Division and Economic Affairs Division.—-APP